AlexandraPregent/AlexandraPregent.github.io/_pages/publications.md

 **Alexandra Prégent**.
 A Right to Interiority?
 Exploring the Privacy Requirements for a Claim to Privacy Over our Emotional Life.

+**Alexandra Prégent**.
+Disentangling the Philosophical Concept of Emotional Expressions from Its Use in Affective Computing: Towards a better understanding of the concept and the consequences of its commodification.

+**Alexandra Prégent**.
+Anticipatory Approach and the Use of Technomoral Scenario as a Way to Map the Ethical Impact of Emergent Technologies.
 ****

 # Publications (Selection)